 - a.
-Ms. Heema Kalpeshkumar Shah (Membership No.: A52919) resigned as the Company Secretary & Compliance Officer of the Company w.e.f.
-February 10, 2021. - b.
-Mr. Ayush Abhay Dolani (Membership No.: A64762) was appointed as the Company Secretary and Compliance Officer of the Company w.e.f.
-March 11, 2021.
+Mrs. Bharati Mishal (DIN: 08051715) resigned as the Whole-time Director of the Company w.e.f.
+30th June, 2021. - b.
+Mr. Satish Sharma (DIN 01603829) appointed as the Whole-time Director of the Company we.f 30th June, 2021. - c.
+Mr. Ayush Abhay Dolani (Membership No.: A64762) resigned as the Company Secretary & Compliance Officer of the Company w.e.f.
+4th May, 2022. - d.
+Mrs. Sayali Kadam resigned as the Chief Financial Officer of the Company w.e.f 09th April, 2022.

-Brief resume and other details of the Director proposed to be re-appointed, as stipulated under the Listing Regulations and Secretarial Standard-2, has been furnished separately in the Notice convening the AGM read with the Annexure thereto forming part of this Report.
+Brief resume and other details of the Director proposed to be re-appointed, as stipulated under the Listing Regulations and Secretarial Standard-02, has been furnished separately in the Notice convening the AGM read with the Annexure thereto forming part of this Report.

-Following persons are designated as Key Managerial Personnel (KMP):
+Following is the designated Key Managerial Personnel (KMP) of the Company: